Flags and emblems of Majapahit

 The Majapahit flag and emblem refers to the royal colors and symbols used to represent the Majapahit empire.
 However, the nature of how the colors and the symbols were used and represented is still a subject of study and disagreement among historians.

 The red-and-white color combination is flown by the Indonesian Navy in the Republic of Indonesia Ship (KRI) as naval jack and pennon, with the name "Lencana Perang" and "Ular-Ular Perang" respectively.

 History

 The red and white banner is recorded in the Kudadu inscription dated 1294 AD.
 In the inscription it is said that the red and white banners were flown by Jayakatwang troops from Daha who were chasing Raden Wijaya's troops.
 The Red and White Charter is another name for the Kudadu inscription.
-It was stated that Raden Wijaya was being chased by Jayakatwang's troops carrying the flag, when suddenly "the enemy's banner was seen east of Haniruh, the colors were red and white" (hana ta tuṅgulniṁ atru layū-layū katon·vetani hañiru[h], bāṁ lāvan putiḥ varṇnanya).
+It was stated that Raden Wijaya was being chased by Jayakatwang's troops carrying the flag, when suddenly "the enemy's banner was seen east of Hanyiruh, the colors were red and white" (hana ta tuṅgulniṁ atru layū-layū katon·vetani hañiru[h], bāṁ lāvan putiḥ varṇnanya).
 This is found on the 3rd line of Kudadu 4v inscription.

 When King Hayam Wuruk made a visit to the whole country of Majapahit, the red and white color was noted to be used as a sign of the entourage.
 Recorded in Nagarakretagama canto 18 stanza 2–4: